What Are Skene's Glands?

 Besides early fetal development, there is another reason the Skene’s glands are associated with the prostate, according to Kelly Nolan, the owner of the sex toy vendor and sex blog Lush Sensation.

 "The Skene's glands are often nicknamed 'the female prostate' because they develop from the same cells that make up the prostate gland in men," Nolan said.
 "The glands contain two enzymes that can serve as markers of health—prostate-specific antigen (PSA) and PSA phosphatase—which are similar to those found in the male prostate gland.
 There is a possibility of being diagnosed with cancer of the Skene’s glands, also known as women's prostate cancer.
 However, the risk is extremely low."

 PSA is a fascinating substance but its presence in women can cause all kinds of issues.
 Besides possessing antibacterial agents that cleanse the urethra, its presence or lack thereof, can present complications in testing rape kits.
 The working assumption has been that only men have PSA, making its detection a credible verification of penetrative sex.
 However, that protein can also be produced by women who have Skene’s glands.

-The function of the Skene’s glands extends well beyond the production of PSA.
+The Skene’s glands function extends well beyond the production of PSA.
 A vast majority of female prostates exist purely for our pleasure and become a part of the much-debated phenomenon known as female ejaculation.